mailgun/documentation/source/user_manual.rst

 Tracking Messages
 *****************

 Once you start sending and receiving messages, it's important to track what's happening with them.
-We try to make tracking your messages as easy as possible through Events, Stats and Campaigns.
+We try to make tracking your messages as easy as possible through `Events`_, `Stats`_, and `Tagging`_.

 In addition, Mailgun permanently stores when a message can not be delivered due to a hard bounce (permanent failure) or when a recipient unsubscribes or complains of spam.
 In these cases, Mailgun will not attempt to deliver to these recipients in the future, in order to protect your sending reputation.

 Mailgun provides a variety of methods to access data on your emails:

-- View and search Events through the Logs tab in the Control Panel to see every event that has happened to every message.
+- View and search Events through the ``Logs`` tab in the Control Panel to see every event that has happened to every message.
 You can search by fields like recipient, subject line and even fields that don't show up in the Logs, like message-id.
 Data is stored for at least 30 days for paid accounts and at least 2 days for free accounts.
 - Access data on Events programmatically through the :ref:`Events API <api-events>`.
 Data is stored for at least 30 days for paid accounts and at least 2 days for free accounts.
 - View, search and edit tables for Bounces, Unsubscribes and Spam Complaints in `Suppression Lists <https://mailgun.com/app/suppressions>`_ or their respective APIs (:ref:`Bounces API <api-bounces>`, :ref:`Unsubscribes API <api-unsubscribes>`, :ref:`Complaints API <api-complaints>`).
 Data is stored indefinitely.
-- Access statistics aggregated by tags in the Tracking tab of the Control Panel or the :ref:`Stats API <api-stats>`.
+- Access statistics aggregated by tags in the ``Analytics`` tab of the Control Panel or the :ref:`Stats API <api-stats>`.
 Data is stored for at least 6 months.
-- Create Campaigns and access detailed analytics on those Campaigns through the Control Panel or the :ref:`Campaigns API <api-campaigns>`.
-Data is stored for at least 6 months other than the delivered event which is stored for 2 weeks.
-- Receive notifications of events through a Webhook each time an Event happens and store the data on your side.
+- Receive notifications of events through a `Webhook`_ each time an Event happens and store the data on your side.

 **Enable Tracking**

 Event tracking is automatically enabled except for Unsubscribes, Opens and Clicks.

-You can enable Unsubscribes tracking for your domain via the "Domains" tab of the Control Panel.
+You can enable Unsubscribes tracking for your domain via the Domains tab of the Control Panel.
 You can also manage unsubscribes per message by using unsubscribe variables (see `Tracking Unsubscribes`_)

 You can enable Opens & Clicks tracking on two levels: per sending domain and per message.